At the very least, a thriller has to actually be thrilling.

 That’s how I feel about William Gibson’s writing.

-The greatest tribute I can pay to William Gibson is that reading his stuff inspires me want to stop reading and write something myself.
-I have no idea what’s going on in his novels.
-I get to the end I’m still not really sure what happened.
-I have to go and read it again.
+The greatest tribute I can pay to William Gibson is that reading his stuff inspires me to want to stop reading and write something myself.
+I don’t know what’s going on in his novels.
+I get to the end, and I’m still not really sure what happened.
+I have to read it again.
 It’s the style, the literary equivalent of Michaelangelo’s drawing, that I love.
 I can’t, and I hate to say this, but I can’t see how he does it.

 The man’s a genius.